 The Faux-tographer (1970) - Lonely Joey Levitch poses as a top fashion photographer to meet women.

-Jack Kills Jill and Jill and Jill (1970) - G. Gordon Castle directs this film about a pirate who goes from port-to-port-to-port robbing th rich and killing pretty much everyone.
+Jack Kills Jill And Jill And Jill (1970) - G. Gordon Castle directs this film about a pirate who goes from port-to-port-to-port robbing the rich and killing pretty much everyone.

-Fourth Period Insurrection (1970) - Based on actual events in a small Iow town, a renegade band of grade school conscientious objectors stage a standoff in the lunchroom to protest U.S. involvement in Vietnam.
+Fourth Period Insurrection (1970) - Based on actual events in a small town, a renegade band of grade school conscientious objectors stage a standoff in the lunchroom to protest U.S. involvement in the Vietnam War.

 The Death Of A KGB Custodian (1971) - Cold War thriller about the toilet cleaner at the KGB who turned out to be the most notorious double-agent since Mata Hari.

 Deceptikon 2149 - The Sixth Ace (1971) - The greatest mystery in the history of the universe is about to be revealed!

 Jack Kills Jill And Jill And Jill Some More!
 (1971) - G. Gordon Castle's sequel to the 1970 film 'Jack Kills Jill And Jill And Jill.'

 Plug That Hole (1971) - 'Deliverance' a full year before 'Deliverance' came out (many said Warner Bros. stole the idea from Manka Bros.).
 Four men decide to take one final white water canoe trip down the Mayanaga River before it is damned and turned into a hydro-electric plant.

 Escape From Satan's Planet (1971) - Satan is alive and living on his own planet.
 A group of young space explorers are just stopping to refuel their space car.
 They had no idea they would have to 'Escape From Satan's Planet!'